- Search The Registry

 - My Account

-*Creole communities of the Americas and Caribbean are celebrated on this date in 1441.
+*Creole communities of the Americas and the Caribbean are celebrated on this date in 1441.
 This community has evolved primarily because of the Middle Passage.

-In the latter period of settlement in Latin America, the Treaty of Tordesillas, or Tratado de Tordesillas, was signed in 1494.
-The Spanish called La Colonia, the Bourbon Spanish Crown preferred Spanish-born Peninsulares (literally "born in the Iberian Peninsula") over Criollos for the top military, administrative, and religious offices due to the former mismanagement of the colonies in a previous Habsburg era.
+In the latter settlement period in Latin America, the Treaty of Tordesillas, or Tratado de Tordesillas, was signed in 1494.
+The Spanish called La Colonia; the Bourbon Spanish Crown preferred Spanish-born Peninsulares (literally "born in the Iberian Peninsula") over Criollos for the top military, administrative, and religious offices due to the former mismanagement of the colonies in a previous Habsburg era.
 The word criollo is the origin and cognate of the French word creole.
 Starting in the 16th century in (what was) Spanish America, the racially-based caste system was in force throughout their colonies in the Americas.
 The Asiento slave system was sanctioned in 1518.

-By the 19th century, this discrimination and the example of the American Revolution and the ideals of the Enlightenment eventually led the Spanish American Criollo elite to rebel against Spanish rule.
-With the support of the lower classes, they engaged Spain in the Spanish American wars of independence (1810–1826), which ended with the break-up of the former Spanish Empire in the Americas into a number of independent republics.
+By the 19th century, this discrimination, the example of the American Revolution, and the Enlightenment ideals eventually led the Spanish American Criollo elite to rebel against Spanish rule.
+With the support of the lower classes, they engaged Spain in the Spanish American wars of independence (1810–1826), which ended with the break-up of the former Spanish Empire in the Americas into several independent republics.